wattdepot/wattdepot/docs/overview/domainmodel.md

 Clients often find it convenient to request aggregations of sensor data.
 For example, a client might wish to know the energy consumed by a building, which might involve aggregating the energy measurements associated with Sensors located on each floor of the building.

 By defining a Sensor Group and associating individual Sensors with it, clients can obtain aggregate measurements.

+All Sensors in a Sensor Group must collect data of the same Measurement Type.

 ## Collector